 A: No, but it is a hillside so walk carefully.
 Take your time and enjoy your walk.

-A: Yes.
-Although we do not recommend pushing a wheelchair up or down the pathways between the flowers on the hillside, there is a pathway along the bottom of the fields that can accommodate a wheelchair.
-The pathway is made up of hard-packed dirt and decomposed granite, and offers not only a spectacular view of the fields, but also provides access to the Color Project artist gardens, the themed gardens, the AARS rose test garden, the AARS Walk of Fame rose garden, the restroom and the concessions facility.
+A: Yes, but we do not recommend pushing a wheelchair up or down the pathways between the flowers on the hillside.
+There is a pathway along the bottom of the fields that is made up of hard-packed dirt and decomposed granite that offers a spectacular view of the fields and access to the Color Project Artist Gardens, themed gardens, AARS Rose Test Garden, AARS Walk of Fame Rose Garden, restrooms and concessions facility.

 Q: What are the buildings up on the hillside?

-A: Grand Pacific Palisades Resorts, Karl Strauss Restaurant & Brewery, Gemological Institute of America, the National Association of Making Music, and various corporate offices.
+A: Grand Pacific Palisades Resort, Karl Strauss Restaurant & Brewery, Gemological Institute of America, the National Association of Making Music, and various corporate offices.

 Q: Is there a telephone number I may call for more information?